dhoconno/nvd/README.md

 ```sh
 snakemake --cores XX --config run_id=`date +%s`
 ```

-Note that the run_id does not have to be a timestamp, but it should be something that unambiguously differentiates different runs of the workflow.
+Note that `run_id` does not have to be a timestamp as shown in the example above, but it should be something that unambiguously differentiates different runs of the workflow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
-- [ ] Feature 3
-    - [ ] Nested Feature
+- 2024-09-10 - first public release version
+- I expect to update the databases approximately annually to incorporate newly discovered virus sequences

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/dhoconno/nvd/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing